josessin/aran-BTUSB/README.md

 <h2>Soon</h2>

-I will soon try to upload just the library that manages the connections and makes it very simple to include in your app.
+I will soon try to upload just the library that manages the connections and makes it very simple to include in another app.

 The serial_bt_usb library is the one that make the connection (either via bluetooth or usb) you can check out the SerialActivity class to see how to interact with the device